Blog of Andrés Aravena

 In other words, the genetic code is a table with two columns.
 In the first column there are 64 nucleotide triplets, in the second column we have the amino acid (or stop codon) encoded by the triplet.
 You can read more in the following resources:

 The genetic code was deciphered about ten years after the DNA helix structure was described by Watson & Crick.
-The same Crick was one of the authors of an interesting experiment in 1961 to determine if the codons were composed of three or four nucleotides1.
-He showed that codons are made of exactly three nucleotides.
+The same Crick was one of the authors of an interesting experiment in 1961 to determine if the codons were composed of three or four nucleotidesTwo nucleotides can form 16 combinations, which are not enough to encode the 20 naturally-occurring amino acids.

 In theory, each codon could codify for any amino acid.
 In 1954 the famous physicist George Gamow proposed a genetic code based only in mathematical considerations.
 There were no frame-shifts in that model.
 Later experiments proved him wrong.
 More details in the paper The Era of RNA Awakening: Structural biology of RNA in the early years by Alexander Rich.